Privacy Talks: How to Protect Your Privacy When Hiring A Cleaning Service

 This is to keep track of strangers entering your home/building and determine who and how many are working on different sections of your home/building.

 It’s easier to monitor every area being cleaned in just one monitor.
 And even if you’re away while the cleaning happens, you can easily go back to your CCTV videos and check their performance.
 You can easily catch questionable behaviors there or simply check how the cleaners do their magic.

 And admit it.
 Sometimes it’s satisfying to watch the dirt getting washed off, right?

 Specify which items/areas your cleaners are allowed to handle/access.

 Make sure the cleaners know which areas they’ll be cleaning, as well as restricted areas/items they’re not supposed to clean.
 For instance, will you allow them to clean your closets/drawers/desks?
 Are they restricted from your bedroom/office?

 Some cleaning companies prepare a list of the items and areas they’ll handle/access for your approval.
 You can let us know what areas/items you want to leave untouched.
 The risk of liability is reduced, and it’s a win-win situation for you and your cleaning service!

 Privacy + Performance = The Perfect Cleaning Service

-When choosing a cleaning service, make sure to go for a company that values your personal space while delivering sparkly performance.
+When choosing a commercial cleaning service, make sure to go for a company that values your personal space while delivering sparkly performance.
 Cleaning doesn’t have to feel like an invasion of your privacy!